-{ This supercluster consists of a chain} of eight clusters at similar redshifts at $\sim$0.36, see Table~\ref{tab:cl_list}, located at the same large scale structure.
+{ This supercluster consists of a chain} of eight clusters at similar redshifts ($z = 0.36$, see Table~\ref{tab:cl_list}), located at the same large-scale structure.
 This system of clusters stretches for about $\sim$1.5~degrees from the north to the south on the plane of the sky, or 27~Mpc considering the physical distance between the furthest clusters in the chain.
-To further confirm the detection, we have also examined the HSC galaxy density map (see the details of analysis above) extracted in the same area.
+To further confirm the detection, we also examined the HSC galaxy density map (see the details of analysis above) extracted in the same area.
 The weight of the galaxies is identical to the color filter described in \cite{Klein+19} entering the cluster richness estimate.
-The weights efficiently { filter out} galaxies that are not at the cluster redshift, the effective redshift kernel is peaked at $z=0.36$ and the 15 and 84 percentiles are at $z=0.335$ and $z=0.42$.
+The weights efficiently{ filter out} galaxies that are not at the cluster redshift, the effective redshift kernel is peaked at $z=0.36$ and the 15 and 84 percentiles are at $z=0.335$ and $z=0.42$.
 The redshift filtered galaxy density map can be seen in the right panel of Figure~\ref{fig1}.
 We observe the striking overlap between the galaxy overdensity at this redshift and the positions of the clusters detected by eROSITA in Figure~\ref{fig1}.
-This highlights and confirms the great potential of eROSITA in detecting large scale structure, enabling statistical studies of its members located at the nodes of the cosmic web.
+This highlights and confirms the great potential of eROSITA in detecting large-scale structure, enabling statistical studies of its members located at the nodes of the cosmic web.

-\section{X-ray and Optical Properties of the Supercluster}
+\section{X-ray and optical properties of the supercluster}

-In this section, we will provide the detailed analysis of the eROSITA X-ray and optical data and examine the physical properties of the member clusters of galaxies, and the emission in the interconnecting bridge regions between these clusters.
+In this section, we provide a detailed analysis of the eROSITA X-ray and optical data and examine the physical properties of the member clusters of galaxies, and the emission in the interconnecting bridge regions between them.

-\subsection{Integrated properties of the Members of the Supercluster}
+\subsection{Integrated properties of the members of the supercluster}